koesterlab/teaching-data-analysis-visualization-reproducibility/source/python.rst

 For simplicity, we will use the latter.
 First, create a new notebook in your IDE (assuming you use Visual Studio Code or Gitpod):

+1. Create a new subfolder in your working directory named ``chapters/python``.
-1. Create a file named python.ipynb in the left panel.
+2. Create a file named python.ipynb in the left panel.
+3. Use pixi to init a new environment in this folder and add the two packages ``python`` and ``ipykernel``.
-2. Open the file and select the Python interpreter in the top right.
+4. Open the file and select the Python interpreter in the top right.
-3. Read the text below while trying out all of the examples by literally typing them yourself in the notebook, each of them in a separate cell.
+5. Read the text below while trying out all of the examples by literally typing them yourself in the notebook, each of them in a separate cell.
 Use :ref:`comments` to connect examples and exercises to the text.

 .. _comments: